zkat/talks/x/slides.md

 manager in the world.
 That's more than all the modules in Perl's CPAN (150k), all Ruby Gems (110k), or packages in Python's PyPI (68k).

 That's a lot of packages!

+### Lots of downloads!

-And a lot of downloads.
+...And a lot of downloads.

+You can probably imagine the sort of load this would put on servers, and how available the service would need to be.

 ### What is npm, Inc?
 (0:40)

-...And behind this huge repository is a company called npm, Inc.
+Which is basically where npm, Inc comes in.

 While the npm CLI tool is open source, and the registry is free to use for open source projects, the npm registry, its infrastructure, and the website, are also